joustava/CarND-Path-Planning-Project/README.md

 ## Prerequisites

+Clone this project.

-For dependency setup, follow these [instructions](https://github.com/udacity/CarND-Path-Planning-Project#dependencies)
+Then for dependency setup, follow these [instructions](https://github.com/udacity/CarND-Path-Planning-Project#dependencies)

-Then add the [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) after cloning, this is typically done once with `git submodule update --init` ran from the project root directory.
+Add the [submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) after cloning, this is typically done once with `git submodule update --init` ran from the project root directory.
 This will add:

 - [Eigen](https://eigen.tuxfamily.org/dox-devel/index.html) as 'production' dependency